flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.creditCard()` - requires the field's value to be a valid credit card number.
 - `FormBuilderValidators.date()` - requires the field's value to be a valid date string.
 - `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
-- `FormBuilderValidators.equal()` - requires the field's value be equal to provided object.
+- `FormBuilderValidators.equal()` - requires the field's value to be equal to the provided object.
 - `FormBuilderValidators.integer()` - requires the field's value to be an integer.
 - `FormBuilderValidators.ip()` - requires the field's value to be a valid IP address.
 - `FormBuilderValidators.match()` - requires the field's value to match the provided regex pattern.
 - `FormBuilderValidators.max()` - requires the field's value to be less than or equal to the provided number.
-- `FormBuilderValidators.maxLength()` - requires the length of the field's value to be less than or equal to the provided maximum length.
+- `FormBuilderValidators.maxLength()` - requires the length of the field's value to be less than or equal to the provided maximum size.
 - `FormBuilderValidators.min()` - requires the field's value to be greater than or equal to the provided number.
 - `FormBuilderValidators.minLength()` - requires the length of the field's value to be greater than or equal to the provided minimum length.
 - `FormBuilderValidators.equalLength()` - requires the length of the field's value to be equal to the provided minimum length.
 - `FormBuilderValidators.numeric()` - requires the field's value to be a valid number.
-- `FormBuilderValidators.required()` - requires the field have a non-empty value.
+- `FormBuilderValidators.required()` - requires the field to have a non-empty value.
-- `FormBuilderValidators.url()` - requires the field's value to be a valid url.
+- `FormBuilderValidators.url()` - requires the field's value to be a valid URL.

 ### Supported languages

-Validators support default errorText messages in this languages:
+Validators support default `errorText` messages in these languages:

 - Arabic (ar)
 - Bangla (bn)